7 Managing the Greenbone Operating System¶

 When the upload is finished, a message is displayed.

 During the daily feed update at maintenance time (see Chapter 7.2.13), the appliance also downloads new GOS upgrades, if available.
-While the upgrades are downloaded automatically, they are not installed automatically.
+While the upgrades are downloaded automatically, they must be installed manually.

 Note